Michael0770/ClothingProject/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Database and Backend Setup

+Firstof all create database in MSSQL and then Open the Visual Studio and go to appsetting.json and set the your datbase connection in it.
+Put your database name , server name etc. And then run the miagraion by Package Manager Console by this command .
+PM> add-migration

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).